-- 22. Referral packets for high-risk referrals must be faxed or hand-delivered to the intake entity within 3 hours of entering the referral into the ARTT and within 24 hours for intermediate and low-risk referrals.
-If circumstances prevent Adult Protective Services from completing the safety assessment within 3-hours for high-risk referrals and within 24 hours for intermediate and low-risk referrals, the protective investigator must contact the intake entity to discuss the safety and risk factors. - 23.
-Each referral packet will include the following: - Referral Form (printed from the ARTT if the ARTT is available at the time of referral); - Adult Safety Assessment; - Capacity to Consent Assessment; - Provision of Voluntary Adult Protective Services CF-AA 1112 form if the individual being referred does not have capacity to consent, but a caregiver or guardian has given consent for services to be provided; and - Court Order (if services were court ordered).
+- 23. Referral packets for high-risk referrals must be faxed or hand-delivered to the intake entity within 3 hours of entering the referral into the ARTT and within 24 hours for intermediate and low-risk referrals.
+If circumstances prevent APS from completing the safety assessment within 3-hours for high-risk referrals and within 24 hours for intermediate and low-risk referrals, the protective investigator must contact the intake entity to discuss the safety and risk factors. - 24.
+Each referral packet will include the referral form (printed from the ARTT if the ARTT is available at the time of referral), the Adult Safety Assessment, and at least one of the following: - Capacity to Consent Assessment; - Provision of Voluntary APS CF-AA 1112 form if the individual being referred does not have capacity to consent, but a caregiver or guardian has given consent for services to be provided; and - Court Order (if services were court ordered).